Skyedra/UnspamifyUbuntu/README.md

 `wget -O - "https://raw.githubusercontent.com/Skyedra/UnspamifyUbuntu/master/updateManager2304.patch" | patch /usr/lib/python3/dist-packages/UpdateManager/UpdateManager.py`

+### Patch Software Properties GTK (for Ubuntu 22.04 Desktop only, not later)
+`software-properties-gtk` now hooks into ubuntu advantage and will cause a crash.
+Muggenhor and reneas submitted patches to make it function independently again.

+First, test the patch can be applied cleanly:

+`wget -O - "https://raw.githubusercontent.com/Skyedra/UnspamifyUbuntu/master/software-properties-2204.patch" | patch -d/ -p0 --dry-run`

+If that doesn't cause any errors, remove the --dry-run option to actually apply it:

+`wget -O - "https://raw.githubusercontent.com/Skyedra/UnspamifyUbuntu/master/software-properties-2204.patch" | patch -d/ -p0`

 ## Removal Instructions -- Option 2: Set Flag

 If you need to keep Ubuntu Advantage installed (for instance, because you are using Ubuntu Pro extended support), you can use this somewhat secret command to hide the ads: